smart-data-models/dataModel.UrbanMobility/GtfsStation/doc/spec_ES.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     stop_desc:
-      description: Same as GTFS `stop_desc`.
+      description: Same as GTFS `stop_desc`
       type: string
       x-ngsi:
         type: Property